Effect by Example: Next.js API Handler (App Router)

 .

-const toWebHandlerRuntime: <void>(runtime: Runtime<void>) => <E>(self: HttpApp.Default<E, void | Scope>, middleware?: HttpMiddleware | undefined) => (request: Request, context?: Context<never> | undefined) => Promise<Response>
+const toWebHandlerRuntime: <never>(runtime: Runtime<never>) => <E>(self: HttpApp.Default<E, Scope>, middleware?: HttpMiddleware | undefined) => (request: Request, context?: Context<never> | undefined) => Promise<Response>

 @since1.0.0